ohare93/brain-brew/README.md

-However the current tools for managing Anki cards in source control (such as [Anki-DM](https://github.com/OnkelTem/anki-dm), [GenAnki](https://github.com/kerrickstaley/genanki), and [Remote Decks](https://github.com/c-okelly/anki-remote-decks)) are only one way direction.
+However the current tools for managing Anki cards in source control (such as [Anki-DM](https://github.com/OnkelTem/anki-dm), [GenAnki](https://github.com/kerrickstaley/genanki), and [Remote Decks](https://github.com/c-okelly/anki-remote-decks)) are only one way.
 You generate cards from a csv into a file that can *only be imported* into Anki.
 There is no way to export them back, meaning a user must manually copy their changes over, or simple not edit their cards anywhere other than in source control.